José de Salamanca, Marquis of Salamanca: Failed Bank of Isabella II

-The 1844 panic may have been "very 'salty'", but the Bank of Isabella II remains the great stain on Salamanca's reputation.
-The bank was his idea, and he convinced the queen to establish it.
 Founded in 1844, it was to be an institution more or less on a par with the Bank of San Fernando.
 It was founded with capital of 100 million reales, which it distributed generously as credit among Spain's emerging capitalist investors.

 Although the bank was never a financial success, Salamanca used its capital to make purchases, such as 71-block lot purchased from María Luisa de Borbón, paid for with a check for 1 million reales drawn on the bank.
 When the time came that the check had to be made good, Salamanca turned to Queen Isabella, who owed money to the bank.
 However, she insisted on paying the debt with her shares in the Madrid-Aranjuez railway, shares for which she had paid 4 million reales, but which were by this time practically worthless.

 The bank was ultimately rescued by being merged into the Bank of San Fernando, forming the basis for the Bank of Spain.